WeaveSolutions/Template/docs/StateManagement/ZustandGuide.md

 ### 2. Define Stores

 Stores in Zustand are where you define your state and actions.
-In this template, stores are created in `packages/shared-ui/src/state/zustandStore.ts` to be reused across Next.js and Expo apps.
+In this template, stores are created in `packages/shared-ui/src/state/zustandStore.ts` to be reused across Next.js, Expo, and Tauri apps.

 ```typescript
 import { create } from 'zustand';